airborne-commando/OPSEC-OSINT-Tools/README.md

   - "Commercial Data means any and all data and information relating to an identified or identifiable Person (whether the information is accurate or not), alone or in combination with other information, which Person is or was an actual or prospective customer of, or consumer of products offered by, the VS Business or L Brands Business, as applicable.
 Commercial Data means any and all data collected or otherwise processed by the Seller Entities relating to a customer of the Business."

-  - Grey literature as stated in the online welch library[^welch] "Grey literature is 'Information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body.''
+  - Grey literature as stated in the online welch library[^Joseph, Emily.
+"What is Grey Literature?" *Johns Hopkins University*] "Grey literature is 'Information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body.''

 - genealogical[^Virginia Tech][^University of Maryland]